 When they step from the building’s there are men around the gangplank just like she’d said.
 Mortrissant grinned and tightened his hand on Princesse; winding his fingers tight in her smock.

 ‘We’ll both end up pecked clean above the high water mark if you don’t play your part.’
 He hisses out of the side of his mouth as they approach the group.

 ‘With you?
 No problem.’

-But, the townsman isn’t finished.
+The townsman isn’t finished.

-‘We tried one year with no offerings, no gift.
+‘She should go with the other brides.
+We tried one year with no offerings, no gifts.
 It cost us a hundred that never woke up.’

 ‘Who she is.’

 ‘Who cares?’ says the groups ring leader.
 ‘She’s from the East.
 We keep the healthier ones.’

 ‘She’s a Bathory, the daughter of that woman whose head you keep on a stake.’

 ‘She’s an arsonist, a little firebug.
 That’s all that matters.
 A ne’er do well same as all the others we give to the town.’